kellim/hs-deck-saver/README.md

 ## Run Project Locally

 Open `index.html` in a web browser to run the project locally.

 Hearthstone Wiki has some info on [deck importing](https://hearthstone.gamepedia.com/Deck_Importing) which includes how to copy a deck from within Hearthstone.
 Make sure to paste the full text of what was copied and not just the code for the deck into Hearthstone Deck Saver.

+If you want to test it out without copying a deck from the game, you can use these [sample decks](https://github.com/kellim/hs-deck-saver/blob/master/SAMPLE-DECKS.md).

 ## FAQs